michaels2533/swe-2-5-solo-project_palette-picker/README.md

 #### Organization

 We recommend that break up your application into separate files that each handle a single responsibility.
 This is called **separation of concerns**.
 The recommended files are:
-* `local-storage.js` - contains helpers for managing local storage
+* `local-storage.js` - contains helpers for managing local storage (feel free to copy the starter code we've provided in this repo)
 * `dom-helpers.js` - contains helpers for manipulating the DOM
-* `index.js` - contains the main logic that sets up event handlers and executes initialization functions.
+* `main.js` - contains the main logic that sets up event handlers and executes initialization functions.

 #### palettes.json
 To start, we're giving you the data for 3 palettes in a `json` format.
-Copy the data below into a `palettes.json` file in your own repo.
+In your own repo, create a `palettes.json` file and copy the data below into it.

 ```json
 {